donotfuckme/kryonet/README.md

 KryoNet imposes no restrictions on how threading is handled.
 The `Server` and `Client` classes have an `update()` method that accepts connections and reads or writes any pending data for the current connections.
 The update method should be called periodically to process network events.
 Both the `Client` and `Server` classes implement `Runnable` and the `run()` method continually calls update until the `stop()` method is called.

 Handing a client or server to a `java.lang.Thread` is a convenient way to have a dedicated update thread, and this is what the `start` method does.
-If this doesn't fit your needs, call `update()` manually from the thread of your choice.
+If this does not fit your needs, call `update()` manually from the thread of your choice.

 Listeners are notified from the update thread, so should not block for long.
 To change this behavior, take a look at `ThreadedListener` and `QueuedListener`.